 Next, try searching for scholarships that relate to your interests, hobbies, or special circumstances.
 For example, there are a number of weird, random scholarships out there for people who happen to have certain last names or characteristics (like being left-handed), and there are even more scholarships for people who have more conventional qualities, such as an interest in art or music.
 Keep searching until you come up with a long list of scholarships that you can apply to.

 Now that you know about your different options read on to learn how to win these scholarships!

 Rule 1: Apply to Multiple Scholarships

-Keep in mind that many scholarships are competitive, meaning there are hundreds - or thousands - of people applying for them.
+Keep in mind that many scholarships are competitive, meaning there are hundreds—or thousands—of people applying for them.
 You can greatly increase your chances of winning a scholarship or two by applying for a large number of scholarships.
-We recommend applying to anywhere between 5 and 30 scholarships.
+We recommend applying to anywhere between five and 30 scholarships.

 Rule 2: Be Meticulous